nedbat/coveragepy/doc/excluding.rst

         if 0:
         if __name__ == .__main__.:
         class .*\bProtocol\):
+        @(abc\.)?abstractmethod

 Note that when using the ``exclude_lines`` option in a configuration file, you are taking control of the entire list of regexes, so you need to re-specify the default "pragma: no cover" match if you still want it to apply.

+The regexes only have to match part of a line.
+Be careful not to over-match.
+A value of ``...`` will match any line with more than three characters in it.

 A similar pragma, "no branch", can be used to tailor branch coverage measurement.
 See :ref:`branch` for details.